someengineering/resoto.com/blog/2022/04-13-digitalocean-support/index.md

 # DigitalOcean Support

-Over the last few weeks, I worked on a plugin that allows collecting DigitalOcean resources.
-I'm happy to announce that Resoto now has DigitalOcean support!
+I worked on a plugin that allows collecting DigitalOcean resources over the past few weeks, and I'm happy to announce that Resoto now has DigitalOcean support!

 ![Sheep Sailing Through DigitalOcean](./img/banner.png)